spokestack/spokestack.io/content/docs/Android/turnkey-configuration.md

 `SpokestackAdapter` implements listener interfaces for all individual Spokestack modules, so those listeners' methods can be overridden and used as event handlers.
 Since these methods were originally designed for separate modules, though, their names don't look great all together in the same class.
 For that reason, we've also (since version 9.1.0) provided convenience methods that specify the module where the event originated.
 The new methods are:

-- `speechEvent()`: Receives events from the speech pipeline—activation, deactivation, ASR results, etc. Trace events are also sent to the `log()` method (see below).
+- `speechEvent()`: Receives events from the speech pipeline—activation, deactivation, ASR results, etc. Trace events are also sent to the `trace()` method (see below).
 - `nluResult()`: Receives classifications from the NLU module.
 - `ttsEvent()`: Receives events from the TTS subsystem.
 If you're managing TTS playback manually, the `AUDIO_AVAILABLE` event will let you know when your TTS response is ready to play.
-Be sure to download or play the audio within 60 seconds of this event, or it will become unavailable.
+If you're using Spokestack TTS, be sure to download or play the audio within 60 seconds of receibing this event, or it will become unavailable.
 - `trace()`: Receives trace events from all modules, specifying the module that originated the event.
-These events are also sent to the handlers related to individual modules, so it's up to you where to handle them.
+These events are also sent to any handlers registered to individual modules, so it's up to you where to handle them.
 Overriding `trace()`, just like any of the other methods, is optional.
 - `error()`: Like `trace()`, this method receives errors from all modules, specifying the module that originated the error.